 Asset type Million euros Country

-Wind onshore 271 Sweden
+Wind onshore 187 Sweden

-Solar PV 213 France
+Solar PV 147 France

-Highway 145 Finland
+Highway 100 Finland

-Gas extraction 95 United Kingdom
+Gas extraction 65 United Kingdom

-Coal power plant 95 Poland
+Coal power plant 65 Poland

-Power distribution 46 Denmark
+Power distribution 32 Denmark

-Railways 35 United Kingdom
+Railway 24 United Kingdom

-Hospitals 35 Germany
+Hospital 24 Germany

-Wastewater 35 United Kingdom
+Wastewater treatment 24 United Kingdom

-treatment 55 onned kingdom

-Airport 30 Luxembourg
+Airport 21 Luxembourg

 Total 1000

-Step 0: Assessing the forward-looking of assets
+Step 0: Assessing the forward-looking performance of assets

 Let's take the Swedish onshore wind power plant (first line of the portfolio) as an example.
-This asset has a specific carbon performance, expressed in gCO2e per kWh of electricity produced.
+This asset has a specific carbon performance, expressed in gCO_2 per kWh of electricity produced.
 The CO_2 emissions are mostly related to the manufacturing of the asset.
-This knowledge enables to project a forward-looking carbon performance through the asset's lifetime, which mostly depends on the electricity production per year.
+This knowledge enables to project a forward-looking carbon performance through the asset lifetime, which mostly depends on the electricity production per year.

-Step 1: Each asset serves different final end-uses
+Step 1: Each asset serves different end-uses

-Final end-uses represent the usefulness of the asset in our daily lives.
-What the asset produces allows us to heat our homes, power our devices, to move over short or long distances, etc. Once each has been defined in terms of asset type, location, brownfield or greenfield, amount invested, the model decomposes each asset's output into final end-uses.
+End-uses represent the usefulness of the asset in our daily lives.
+What the asset produces allows us to heat our homes, power our devices, to move over short or long distances, etc. Once each has been defined in terms of asset type, location, brownfield or greenfield, invested amount, the model breaks down the asset output into end-uses.
 These final uses will end up being compared with the scenario trajectories.

-^[1] The choice regarding the scope of significant emissions chosen by asset is also made considering the relevance of comparison between the asset's emissions and the scenario's emissions.
+^[1] For most assets, scope 1,2 and 3 emissions are taken into account.
 For some specific assets, it was relevant to take into account scopes 1 and 2 emissions only.